IkeoluwaAshade/Frontend-Mentor-Challenges/social proof section master/README.md

 - View the optimal layout for the section depending on their device's screen size

-Then crop/optimize/edit your image however you like, add it to your project, and update the file path in the image above.

 **Note: Delete this note and the paragraphs above when you add your screenshot.
 If you prefer not to add a screenshot, feel free to remove this entire section.**

 ### Links